HaojHuang/Edge-Grasp-Network/README.md

 ## Future Updates:
 - Instruction that you can make a change for your own gripper (we used panda gripper in simulation): coming soon
 - Visualization Function to look at the grasps
-- Grasp filtering example.py (to select the grasp contact location, approach direction and etc. before feeding them to the model)
+- Grasp filtering example.py (to select the grasp contact location, approach direction and etc. **before** feeding them to the model)
-- ROS package that take the input as the raw point cloud and output the scored grasps
+- ROS package that takes the input as the raw point cloud and output the scored grasps